devhawala/ST80/readme.md

 - `imagename[.im]` _required_
   the name of the Smalltalk image to run.
 The extension `.im` of the image file can be omitted on the command line, the image file must however have this extension.
-  Depending on the files besides the image, ST80 will decide which environment to use, checking first for an Alto and then for a Tajo environment:
+  Depending on the files present besides the image, ST80 will decide which environment to use, checking first for an Alto and then for a Tajo environment:

   -- If a file with extension `.dsk` matching the image filename is present, then an Alto environment is assumed
      where _imagename_ specifies the name of the name on the data file set, consisting of the required virtual memory